-Even those who have never touched down on the picture perfect islands of Hawaii can conjure up an iconic image of what an Hawaiian holiday must be like.
-Stunning scenery from volcanoes to rainforests, hiking trails and world-class resorts sitting front row to aquamarine sets hitting soft-sand beaches, like the Fairmont Kea Lani in Maui.
+Even those who have never touched down on the picture-perfect islands of Hawaii can conjure up an iconic image of what a Hawaiian holiday must be like.
+Stunning scenery from volcanoes to rainforests, hiking trails, and world-class resorts sitting front row to aquamarine sets hitting soft-sand beaches, like the Fairmont Kea Lani in Maui.
 If you need a little inspiration for where to stay in Maui, step on to this beautiful property with us.

 Pat Bailey | Cover © Pacific Dream Photography